bernardtankx/Archery-Timer/README.md

 >       * 2 whistles will be blown when the Start button is clicked

->       * 1 whistle will be blown when it start officially at the 4, 3 or 2 minutes
+>       * 1 whistle will be blown when it start officially at the 4, 3 or 2 minutes mark

 >       * "Two minute remaining" will be played when there is two minutes left